Employee happiness survey: Check the pulse of your workforce

 They are deeply connected to their work, understand how their role impacts the company’s goals, and are actively involved in helping the organization succeed.

-Why is important to measure employee happiness?
+Why is it important to measure employee happiness?

 Measuring employee happiness is important for several reasons, and all of them contribute to the overall success of an organization.